HarshS1611/Luganodes-Task/README.md

 # Running with Docker in local
 1. Clone the repo and then navigate to `Luganodes-Task`
-2. Make sure you have `docker engine` running by checking `docker` on the terminal
+2. Make sure you have `docker engine` running by checking `docker` command on the terminal
-3. Run the docker compose file command `docker-compose up` on the terminal
+3. Run the `docker-compose.yaml` file command `docker-compose up` on the terminal
 4. Access the application at [http://localhost:3000](http://localhost:3000)

 # API Documentation